Quickstart¶

 Step 5 — Open your AI assistant and start talking¶

-Keep TouchDesigner open — your AI assistant talks to the live session.
-Now open your AI assistant in the same folder as your .toe and start a new chat:
+Prefer to open it yourself?
+Open your AI assistant in the same folder as your .toe and start a new chat:

 - Claude Code (the fully auto-configured path): open that folder —